Wound: Alternative medicine

 Therapeutic touch has been implicated as a complementary therapy in wound healing; however, there is no high quality research supporting its use as an evidence based clinical intervention.
 More than 400 species of plants are identified as potentially useful for wound healing.
 Only three randomized controlled trials, however, have been done for the treatment of burns.

 History

-From medieval times, medical treatments for curing wounds such as lance gritting was used for to avoid further infections on humans.

 From the Classical Period to the Medieval Period, the body and the soul were believed to be intimately connected, based on several theories put forth by the philosopher Plato.
 Wounds on the body were believed to correlate with wounds to the soul and vice versa; wounds were seen as an outward sign of an inward illness.
 Thus, a man who was wounded physically in a serious way was said to be hindered not only physically but spiritually as well.
 If the soul was wounded, that wound may also eventually become physically manifest, revealing the true state of the soul.
 Wounds were also seen as writing on the "tablet" of the body.
 Wounds acquired in war, for example, told the story of a soldier in a form which all could see and understand, and the wounds of a martyr told the story of their faith.

-Research

-In humans and mice it has been shown that estrogen might positively affect the speed and quality of wound healing.